DCEM: A deep complementary energy method for solid mechanics: Result

 \Cref{fig:Prantl_alpha_tau_inital}a gives the relative error $|pred-exact|/exact$ of $\alpha$ under different aspect ratio $a/b$.
-The number of iterations of all methods is 2000, and all configurations related to training are the same, the results show that under the same number of iterations, the accuracy of the four methods is similar.
-From the perspective of computational efficiency, the minimum potential energy of DEM and the minimum complementary energy of DCM can be computationally more efficient due to the lower order of the derivative than the corresponding strong form of displacement and stress function theoretically.
-Therefore, all four methods can obtain satisfactory results under different rectangular sizes.
-Since all boundaries are force boundary conditions, DEM does not require additional construction of admissible displacement fields in advance, which is a great advantage compared to the DCM.
-From the other extreme, if all the boundaries are displacement boundary conditions which we show in \Cref{sec: circular}, the DCM does not need to construct the admissible stress function field in advance.
-Herefore, different energy principles have different advantages under different types of boundary conditions.
+The results show that all four methods (strong and energy form of displacement and stress function) can obtain satisfactory results under different rectangular sizes.
+The number of iterations of all methods is 2000, and all configurations related to training are the same.
+The results show that, under the same number of iterations, the accuracy of the four methods is similar.
+From the perspective of computational efficiency, DEM and DCEM can be computationally more efficient due to the lower order of the derivative than the corresponding strong form of displacement and stress functions theoretically.
+Since all boundaries are force boundary conditions, DEM does not require additional construction of admissible displacement fields in advance, which is a great advantage compared to the DCEM.
+From the other extreme, if all the boundaries are displacement boundary conditions which we show in \Cref{sec: circular}, the DCEM does not need to construct the admissible stress function field in advance.
+Therefore, different energy principles have different advantages under different types of boundary conditions.

-In order to further analyze the potential of the four methods, we cancel the limitation of the fixed number of iterations and calculate the relative error and convergence time of $\alpha$ when convergence, as shown in the table \Cref{tab:=0056DB=0079CD=0065B9=006CD5=005728=004E0D=00540C=00957F=005BBD=006BD4=004E0B=005355=004F4D=00957F=005EA6=00626D=0089D2=007CBE=005EA6=00548C=006536=00655B=0065F6=0095F4=007684=005BF9=006BD4}.
-The computer hardware for all the numerical experiments is RTX2060, 6G GPU, and 16G RAM.
-Generally the accuracy of all four methods is good.
-Among them, the DCM and the DEM have higher calculation efficiency because of the low order of derivatives.
-In addition, in terms of accuracy, the DCM is the highest.
+In order to further analyze the potential of the four methods, we cancel the limitation of the fixed number of iterations and calculate the relative error and convergence time of $\alpha$ when convergence, as shown in \Cref{tab:=0056DB=0079CD=0065B9=006CD5=005728=004E0D=00540C=00957F=005BBD=006BD4=004E0B=005355=004F4D=00957F=005EA6=00626D=0089D2=007CBE=005EA6=00548C=006536=00655B=0065F6=0095F4=007684=005BF9=006BD4}.
+The computer hardware for all the numerical experiments is RTX2060, 6GB GPU, and 16GB RAM.
+Generally, the DCEM and the DEM have higher calculation efficiency because of the low order of derivatives, especially DCEM.